yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Changes the management address.
+Changes the management address.
 Management is able to make some investment decisions adjusting parameters.
 This may only be called by governance.